adiasg/agentsmd/docs/PRD.md

 - Read developer preferences from `.agentsmd` at the repository root, and append to the base `AGENTS.md` file:
   - Missing `.agentsmd` file: warn once and skip append.
   - Empty or whitespace-only file: log notice, no append.
-  - Non-empty file: append content (respect templating as detailed below) and ensure:
+  - Non-empty file: append content and ensure:
     - a single blank line between existing content and the appended content.
     - a trailing newline at the end of the appended content.